roman-milk/roman-milk.github.io/phillips-family-curse.md

+===

- ****** The Phillips Family Curse Ch.
-01 ****** byTheTalkMan© It wasn't just me either.
+It wasn't just me either.
 Most of the family joked about it.
 Mine did, Kendra's did.
 Uncle Karl was a bit of an odd duck, anyway, so we rarely dealt with that side of the family.
 But they were here now, and we would have to think of ways to avoid being alone with them.

  I had just turned to look back at Kendra when Mom appeared behind her.